Quick Search of DRB:

 One could almost imagine being a member of the Playboy Club (back when it was still a groovy location) - Credit Card collector Chuck Jennings can arrange that:

-Some pretty dubious posters: one from Chinese Health authorities and the other is self-explanatory:
+Here are some pretty dubious posters: the one on the left is from Chinese Health authorities (and the one shown on the right is self-explanatory):

 (image credit: Tim Siedel - via)

-Collecting ephemera is a huge field, impossible to cover within the format of one page, but let's just highlight some directions for collecting and enjoying the world of printed paper:
+Collecting ephemera is a huge field, impossible to cover within the format of this article, but let's just highlight some directions for collecting and enjoying the world of printed paper:

 Vintage Actors and Actresses

-Marylin Monroe ephemera collector Scott Fortner gives an interview to Ephemera (read it here) and shows some prized items from his collection:
+Marylin Monroe ephemera collector Scott Fortner shows some prized items from his collection:

 Alternative Currency Collectibles